anushkapatil18/VIDYUT/README.md

 be used every month and if the user is able to achieve their target they will receive incentives.

 ## What did you learn?
-There are many ways to conserve energy, introducing you all to this new way made us learn various things.
+There are many ways to conserve energy,  In the process of introducing you all to this new way helped us learn various new things ourselves.
-The ML model based project helped us to communicate with the users to let them know the exact usage and how to reduce excess energy usage and save money at the same time.
+The ML model based project helped us to communicate with the users to help them reduce their excess energy usage and save money at the same time.

 ## Built With
 - HTML 5